xxhertz/cacheclear/README.md

+# FAQ

+## What is cacheclear?
+A simple script to delete common shadercache, forcing games & applications to re-compile shaders, sometimes resulting in an increase in framerate & performance overall

-# How do I use this?
+## How do I use it?

 1. Clone this repository
 ######